barisozcan7/code-names-game-clone/README.md

 To run the frontend, make sure you have Node.js and npm is installed. [https://nodejs.org/](https://nodejs.org/)

-Then you can install the dependencies with:
+To install dependencies required for the frontend, go to /frontend and run:

 ```bash
 npm install